IBM-Bluemix-Docs/containers/cs_cli_install.md

     You can find the IAM token in the **access_token**, and a UAA token in the **uaa_token** field of your API ouput.
 Note the IAM and the UAA token to retrieve additional header information in the next steps.

-2. Retrieve the ID of your {{site.data.keyword.Bluemix_notm}} account where you want to create and manage your clusters.
+2. Retrieve the ID of the {{site.data.keyword.Bluemix_notm}} account where the cluster was created.
 Replace _&lt;iam_token&gt;_ with the IAM token that you retrieved in the previous step.

     ```
     GET https://accountmanagement.<region>.bluemix.net/v1/accounts